Table of contents

 Just write “please”, everyone will get the message.
 “Kind” is too intense a word to use in professional email conversations.

-Not only does eliminating overused phrases make your emails translate as more professional and direct, it may also help your messages avoid being intercepted by spam filters.
+Not only does eliminating overused phrases make your emails translate more professional and direct, it may also improve email deliverability and help your messages avoid being intercepted by spam filters.
 There’s nothing wrong with eliminating cliché jargon in favor of using your own unique voice when sending an email.

 Featured image source.